 Not long ago, I was watching a criminal case where the defendant was accused of robbing a man at gunpoint.
 The defense attorney planned to argue that the defendant was a victim of mistaken identity, so during jury selection he asked the potential jurors, ?Have any of you ever been wrongfully accused of something??

 As far as jury selection questions go, that’s not too bad a question, is it?

 But, like we discussed earlier, effective jury selection requires more than simply asking good questions.
 Effective jury selection also requires the jurors to answer the questions.
-In this case, even though the defense lawyer had asked a good question, he didn’t learn anything about the jurors, because no one answered his question.
+In this case, even though the defense lawyer, similar to this denver criminal defense attorney, had asked a good question, he didn’t learn anything about the jurors, because no one answered his question.

 Why didn’t they answer?

 Because he didn’t give them enough time to think.
 Instead, here’s what he did: He asked the question of the entire panel, and then looked to see if anyone would speak up.
 When no one responded after a few seconds, he dropped the issue and moved on to another topic.
 But a few seconds isn’t enough time for jurors to respond to thought provoking questions.
 If you want jurors to answer your questions, you need to let them think.
 The more thought-provoking your question, the longer it will take jurors to respond.